Size Doesn't Matter: The Bennett's Bastards Series, book five

 Relaxing a little at his admission, she smiled and asked, “And who were you hiding from?”

-She smiled.
+She laughed, surprising herself at the flirty undertone.
 “I guess that makes two of us.”

 “And what brings you here tonight, Sophie?”
 Jack asked, moving closer.
 “Was it a person, or the promise of fireworks?”

 Sophie liked the way he said her name, the way it slipped off his tongue like warmed honey.
-The whisper of a grin playing around the corners of his mouth made his suggestion of fireworks seem almost obscene.
-And made her feel playful.
+The whisper of a grin playing around the corners of his mouth made his suggestion of fireworks seem almost obscene, and when Jack rested his hand on the balcony railing right beside her waist, his thumb achingly close to her body, she was tempted to close the miniscule distance and lean into it just to see what he would do or say next.